-Internal Audit embarks on a formal planning process in the spring of each year to help determine the extent to which and in what areas it intends to expend its efforts the following year.
-Beginning in FY14, Internal Audit will utilize a quarterly approach to planning its audit and consulting activities, Using information gathered throughout the year through such means as interviewing university managers, communicating with peers and professional organizations regarding higher education risks in general, observing and understanding university operations, and soliciting information from senior management personnel, Internal Audit will assess risks and compile a list of potential audits to consider for each ensuing quarter.
+Internal Audit maintains an ongoing planning process during the year to help determine the extent to which and in what areas it intends to expend its efforts the following year.
+Beginning in FY14, Internal Audit began utilizing a quarterly approach to planning its audit and consulting activities that uses information gathered throughout the year through such as interviewing university managers, communicating with peers and professional organizations regarding higher education risks in general, observing and understanding university operations, and soliciting information from senior management personnel.
+Internal Audit assesses risks and compiles a list of potential audits to consider for each ensuing quarter.
 A list of potential audits and consulting projects will be continuously reviewed with university leadership and the Regents Audit Committee to establish the prioritization of future Internal Audit activity.